lambda-feedback/compareConstructs/docs/dev.md

 In compareConstructs, this function calls `run_checks()`, which runs the above checks sequentially.
 Exactly which checks are run depends on  the `param` given.
-If none of these checks are run, a request is made to the OpenAI API to mark the response.
+If none of these checks are run, a request is made to the OpenAI API to mark the response, with all the possibility of error this implies.

 ## Future Improvements
 The scope of this project is very open ended, so there is a lot of room to add features and make